manolaz/tangram-medical-data-protocol-phd-proposal/README.md

 - **Challenge:** Scalability of ZKP generation for complex queries.
 - **Mitigation:** Explore recursive ZKP compositions and off-chain computation to reduce on-chain overhead.
-- **Challenge:** Ensuring regulatory compliance across different jurisdictions (e.g., GDPR, HIPAA).
+- **Challenge:** Ensuring regulatory compliance across different jurisdictions.
+The protocol must navigate the complex and sometimes conflicting requirements of regulations like **HIPAA**, which governs protected health information (PHI) in the U.S., and **GDPR**, which protects personal data in the EU.
-- **Mitigation:** Design the protocol with data sovereignty and portability in mind; consult with legal experts on data protection.
+- **Mitigation:** The protocol will be designed with a 'privacy-by-design' philosophy, incorporating data minimization and purpose limitation principles.
+We will develop a modular compliance framework that allows for configurable policies based on jurisdictional requirements.
+This includes implementing robust consent mechanisms and ensuring data subject rights (e.g., right to erasure) can be honored, even in a decentralized context.
+Consultation with legal experts specializing in health data protection will be ongoing.

 ### 5.7 Ethical Considerations